2024 Board of Directors

 - Alex WeiCEO, Title 24 Design Inc.Read Biography

-Dave is the President and Founder of The Beringer Group, a full-service CPA firm in Pasadena.
-Dave has over 35 years of experience in public practice, providing tax, accounting, attest and consulting services to a broad range of clients from all industries.
-He also has unique background and knowledge in estate and trust tax and administration and devotes a significant part of his practice serving as a private fiduciary.
+David is the President and Founder of The Beringer Group, a full-service CPA firm in Pasadena.
+He has over 35 years of experience in public practice, providing tax, accounting, attest and consulting services to a broad range of clients from all industries.
+He also has unique background and knowledge in estate and trust tax and administration, and devotes a significant part of his practice serving as a private fiduciary.

-Born and raised in Pasadena, Dave earned his degree in Business Economics and Accounting from the University of California, Santa Barbara.
-He is an active member of the Professional Fiduciary Association of California (PFAC), the American Institute of Certified Public Accountants and the California Society of CPAs.
-Dave is also a Business Advisory Member at the John Muir High School Business Academy.
-This is Dave’s second time on the PCF Board, having previously served on the PCF Board from 1998 to 2007.
+Born and raised in Pasadena, David earned his degree in Business Economics and Accounting from the University of California, Santa Barbara.
+He is an active member of the Professional Fiduciary Association of California (PFAC), the American Institute of Certified Public Accountants, and the California Society of CPAs.
+David is also a Business Advisory Member at the John Muir High School Business Academy.
+This is his second time on the PCF Board, having previously served from 1998 to 2007.

 In 1999, Bill became Pasadena’s first directly elected mayor and served for four 4-year terms.
 During those years, he is proud of helping to strengthen the infrastructure of Pasadena, including the seismic rehabilitation of City Hall, expansion of the Convention Center, and major renovation of the Rose Bowl, involving investment of over $1 billion.
 He also served on the City Council from 1978 to 1986, including service as mayor from 1984-1986.
 Prior to his election in 1999, Bill was Executive VP and General Counsel of First Interstate Bancorp, a financial services company, directing the Company’s legal and legislative activities.